mzbac/swift-mlx-server/README.md

 # swift-mlx-server

-A Swift-based server application designed to provide an OpenAI-compatible text completion API with support for both text-only and visual language models (VLM).
+A Swift-based server application designed to provide an OpenAI-compatible text completion API with support for both text-only and vision language models (VLM).
+It also supports generating text embeddings.

 ## Usage

 To run the server:

 ```
-swift-mlx-server --model hf/model/id --host 127.0.0.1 --port 8080 [--vlm]
+swift-mlx-server --model hf/model/id --host 127.0.0.1 --port 8080 [--vlm] [--embedding-model hf/embedding/model/id]
 ```
-Replace `hf/model/id` with the Hugging Face model ID.
+Replace `hf/model/id` with the Hugging Face model ID for text generation.
 Adjust the host and port as necessary to fit your setup.
 Use the `--vlm` flag when running with vision language models that support multi-modal inputs.
+Use `--embedding-model` to specify a model for the embeddings endpoint.

 # API Endpoints

-The server provides two main endpoints:
+The server provides three main endpoints:

 ## Text Completions